 It’s almost that time of year we can’t wait for: backyard fires, bathing suits, and good old barbecue!
 But, with all that awesome stuff comes some reality, too.
-It’s time to clean the grill to get it ready for its big seasonal debut.
+It’s time to clean the grill to get it ready for its big grilling season debut.
 All grill owners should spend some time learning the best way to clean a BBQ grill so you get as much longevity from it as you can.
 Springtime is the perfect time to deep clean a filthy grill that’s been sitting untouched for months.
 Here goes nothing!

 Shouldn’t You Clean Your Grill After Every Use?

 Absolutely!
 As important as it is to give your grill a couple of deep cleanings through the year to prevent rust and grime buildup, it’s just as important to do some barbecue cleaning after every use.
 It makes for a much more easy clean BBQ experience when you spend a few minutes cleaning a BBQ after you’re done using it.

 What is the best way to clean a BBQ when you’re done?
 Fortunately, you only should spend about ten minutes cleaning to ensure that food and debris don’t get caked on your grill and cause a huge mess.

 The most important things to do after you use your grill are:

 - Keep the grill running for about 10 to 15 minutes to help burn off excess food debris, which makes outside grills much easier to clean.

 - Clean the grill grate and metal plates.
 Doing so when they’re still warm – but not hot enough to burn you – will make them even easier to clean off.
 You can even remove them and bring them inside to give them a good scrub with your grill brush to make it easier.

 - Use your grill brush to scrub underneath the grill hood to remove oil, smoke, and food particles.